Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: Data

 \end{itemize} We depict the stellar label cuts which define the full, good labels and pristine labels catalogs in Figure \ref{fig:cuts}.
 For the good labels catalog, the effective temperature (surface gravity, metallicity) cuts remove 16,028 (43,705, 32,314) stars.
 For the pristine labels catalog, the effective temperature (surface gravity, metallicity) cuts remove 273,466 (286,191, 33,769) stars.

 We compare the Kiel diagrams of the three catalogs in Figure \ref{fig:kiel}.
-The full catalog appears to have poorly estimated labels at both ends of the main sequence, and the metallicity gradient along the giant branch is somewhat obfuscated.
+The full catalog appears to have poorly estimated labels at both ends of the main sequence, where surface gravities are systematically overestimated, and the metallicity gradient along the giant branch is somewhat obfuscated.
 Conversely, the good labels catalog has both a ‘cleaner’ main sequence and ‘sharper’ giant branch metallicity gradient.
-Finally, the pristine catalog is exclusively composed of giant stars with very accurate stellar labels.
+The pristine catalog is then exclusively composed of giant stars with very accurate stellar labels.
+Finally, apart from the stellar label cuts defining the pristine catalog removing all main-sequence stars, we do not observe major differences between the apparent magnitude and \emph{Gaia} color distributions across our catalogs, beyond the color and magnitude cuts we impose.